hwittenborn/hunterwittenborn.com/content/blog/claiming-victory-with-ai-automatic-social-media-marketing.md

 ### Making it presentable
 Not only did we have to make our application itself, we needed to make this product *perfect* for capturing the attention of our critics.
 Alongside our application, we had concise, thought-focused conversations to ensure our entire business strategy was good to go, all the way from product descriptions to profitability outlets.

+We also reached out to potential business customers directly, and managed to get expected usage rates and valuations for our product.

 ## Go team!
 I just can't stress this enough.
 Our team ***would not*** have gotten where we ended up at if it wasn't for the contributions from *every single* member we had.
 Our skills all played beautifully into the idea we unleashed, and I'm tremendously proud of the work we produced.